Join CityClub Today to Receive:

 Strongest Capital Growth

 Many investors like to secure long-term investments.
 Property prices in Manchester have increased over 50% over the decade, according to figures released by Zoopla.
 Therefore, generating an impressive ROI for current investors.

 Manchester also performed strongly over the past 5 years.
-This comes to no surprise as Manchester has seen an incredible amount of redevelopment over the years, with many more projects in the pipeline.
+This comes as no surprise as Manchester has seen an incredible amount of redevelopment over the years, with many more projects in the pipeline.

 The HS2 project has received billions of pounds worth of investments.
 This will benefit Manchester massively, shortening the commuting times to London.
 Reducing train journey times to just one hour could predominantly lead to a rise of Londoners moving to Manchester.
 The average house price in Manchester is £503,385 cheaper than a property in London.
 Therefore, Londoners will more than likely purchase property in Manchester and commute to their places of work.

-- Manchester City Council and Far East Consortium submit plans for Collyhurst Village regeneration as part of £4bn Northern Gateway Project.
+Manchester City Council and Far East Consortium submit plans for Collyhurst Village regeneration as part of the £4bn Northern Gateway Project.

-- St Johns – The £1bn development is described as ‘Manchester’s newest city centre neighbourhood’.
+St Johns – The £1bn development is described as ‘Manchester’s newest city centre neighbourhood’.
 The area was originally occupied by the Granada television studios.
-It now features an arts venue which will become the home of Manchester International Festival.
+It now features an arts venue that will become the home of the Manchester International Festival.
 Alongside this St John’s will include 320 hotel rooms, over 560,000 sq ft of workspace.
-In addition, there will be 24,000 sq ft of retail space and an open public space.
+In addition, there will be 24,000 sq ft of retail space and open public space.